 So you’ve decided that it’s time to replace the old windows in your house with some shiny new windows that are energy-efficient and air-tight.
 You don’t want to waste any time so you’re going to measure for replacement windows yourself.
-No need to worry, measuring any window in your home is easy and can be done relatively quickly by yourself.
+No need to worry, it’s easy to learn how to measure for replacement windows.

 What You’ll Need to Measure Windows for Replacement